 The Maths subject leader works with other teachers at our school as part of the Maths Hub.

-As a school we use a mastery approach and teachers use White Rose Hub and NCETM planning resources in order to ensure that our children have full coverage of the Maths National Curriculum.
+As a school we use a mastery approach and teachers primarily use White Rose Hub supplemented by other high quality resources in order to ensure that our children have full coverage of the Maths National Curriculum.

-This is also a very useful resource to support our families in relation to the National lockdowns.
+This is also a very useful resource to support our families with home learning tasks and to allow our parents to support their children.
 All children are planned for within the maths lessons ensuring that the teacher offers the necessary support and challenge for each individual to make progress.
 We ensure that maths is taught in creative and engaging lessons using a wide array of maths manipulatives to aid and support our children in their learning.
 Maths is widely promoted across the school and our classrooms have working walls that the children can utilise to support their learning and provide extra challenge.

 Teaching methods include discussions between teacher and pupil, discussions between pupils, practical work, group activities, individual work, practice of basic skills and routines and investigative work.
 Each lesson begins with a recap of previous learning; this is followed by the main teaching input and pupil activities.
 The main teaching points are consolidated in a plenary session in which pupils are given time to review, reflect, discuss and evaluate their work and learning.
 To help build fluency, ten minutes mental maths takes place daily in each year group